16th March 2023 - David Wolves-Den

 The start of a new series of Kirklees College's Dinner Party Dining classes, though the same old chef 😉.

-The course was originally scheduled to begin on the 9th March, but the college was closed that day due to a light sprinkling of snow, which prevented any students from being able to get out of their beds.
+The course was originally scheduled to begin on the 9th March, but the college was closed that day due to a light sprinkling of snow,

 So the start day was pushed back to 16th March.